Anglia Railways

-Anglia Railways was a train operating company in England, owned by GB Railways and later FirstGroup, that operated the Anglia franchise from January 1997 until March 2004.
+Anglia Railways was a British train operating company that operated the Anglia franchise in the East of England from January 1997 until March 2004; it was owned by GB Railways and later FirstGroup.

 History

-The Anglia franchise was awarded by the Director of Passenger Rail Franchising to GB Railways, with the franchise commencing on 5 January 1997.
+The Anglia franchise was awarded by the Director of Passenger Rail Franchising to GB Railways; it commenced on 5 January 1997.
 In June 1998, Anglia Railways unveiled a turquoise and white livery.
-Prior to 1997, the trains were run by British Rail sectors of InterCity, Regional Railways and Network SouthEast.
-After March 2004, the trains were run by National Express East Anglia.
+Prior to 1997, trains in the area were operated by British Rail sectors of InterCity, Regional Railways and Network SouthEast.

+On 1 April 2004, operations passed to National Express East Anglia.

 Services

-Anglia Railways operated InterCity services on the Great Eastern Main Line from London Liverpool Street to Harwich International and Norwich.
-It also operated regional services between Ipswich & Felixstowe, Ipswich & Lowestoft, Ipswich & Ely, Harwich International / Ipswich & Cambridge, Ely & Peterborough, Norwich & Ely, Norwich & Sheringham, Norwich & Great Yarmouth and Norwich & Lowestoft.
+Anglia Railways operated the following routes: